Introduction to CEO Compensation

 Data shows that the size of an organization or firm determines the salary range for the vast majority of CEOs.

-According to data from the Bureau of Labor Statistics, the average salary for a CEO in 2023 was $183,270 per year with the salary in small companies generally lower than in larger organizations.
+According to data from the Bureau of Labor Statistics, the average salary for a CEO in 2024 was $183,270 per year with the salary in a small company generally lower than in larger organizations.

 This figure is significantly lower than that of more established and larger organizations, which may pay their CEOs up to $250,000 or more annually.